Chapter 3 Introduction to the tidyverse

 Typical data wrangling tasks:

-• select a subset of variables (columns)
+a subset of variables (columns)filter

-• filter out a subset of observations (rows)
+out a subset of observations (rows)rename

-• group_by a variable and summarise data by the grouped variable
+data by the grouped variable*_join

-• *_join two data frames into a single data frame
+two data frames into a single data frame

 While base R can accomplish all of these tasks, base R code is rather slow and can quickly become extremely convoluted.